nicolaus-hee/esp8266-benq-rs232-mqtt/README.md

 ## How to use: MQTT

-`stat` topics are published by the code, `cmnd` topics are subscribed to and will be acted upon.
+`stat` topics are published by the module, `cmnd` topics are listened to by the module and acted upon.

 Topic | Payload | Comment
 ----- | ------- | --------